arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### PWM Pins

-Most digital and analog pins of the Nicla Sense ME can be used as PWM (Pulse Width Modulation) pins.
+Most digital and analog pins of the Nano Matter can be used as PWM (Pulse Width Modulation) pins.
 This functionality can be used with the built-in function `analogWrite()` as shown below:

 ```arduino
 analogWrite(pin, value);